Bl4ckT0ny/blockmemmgr/README.md

 ## Summary

-This library provides management of memory blocks allocation/deallocation.
+This library provides management of memory blocks allocation/free.
 Library implements simple linked list algorithm.
-You can use it with static/single memory pool or different chunk size pools.
+You can use it with static/single memory pool or multiple pools with different chunk size.
 Library can check your memory pool for memory overflow with magic number in header with `-DMEMMGR_CHECK_OVERFLOW` flag and user-provided callback.

 ## Detailed description

-You should provide memory buffer that would be marked as descried above:
+You should provide memory buffer that would be marked as descried below:

 * memory pool header:
   * magic (if used memory overflow checking)